BleuLlama/Prosser/README.md

 This zip library is used to access the zip file which contains all of the game data.

-Next, go to the main directory and type 'make' and it should build the prosser executable.
+Next, go back to the main directory and type 'make' and it should build the prosser executable.
 If you type "make test", it will build the executable, zip up the contents of the 'data' folder, and then run it in 'wizard' mode.

 I should note that you also need to have installed on your system: